-Enter the parties in the order in which they appear on the originating application, within the particular role.
+Enter the parties in the order in which they appear on the originating process, within the particular role.

 For example, if you are acting for a Defendant, then the Defendant(s) will appear at the top of your matter window.
-The Defendant parties should then be entered in the order they appear in the originating application:
+The Defendant parties should then be entered in the order they appear in the Claim: